 About to turn 80 years old, Meyerowitz may have once been that Bronx-born tough cookie but he’s mellowed with maturity — or with the peace that evidently comes with a late-life relocation to Tuscany to enjoy an enviable existence amid the dusky Italian countryside.
-Either way, he could spin a yarn that I’d defy anyone to get caught up in.
+Either way, he could spin a yarn that I’d defy anyone not to get caught up in.

 His landmark birthday marks the release of a book he’s referring to as his autobiography.
 Joel Meyerowitz: Where I Find Myself is an all-encompassing retrospective look at his career in photography.
 Notably it is written in reverse chronological order, starting – as the title indicates – where his work is now and going backwards to his early days shooting now-iconic, serendipitous moments on his native city’s streets.
 “At my age now, it’s a period of life where you start to look at the arc of the work, and see what’s in it,” he says, describing a process that seems simultaneously nostalgic and pragmatic.
 “In a way, retrospectives are built to show the best pictures you ever made, and I thought, that isn’t what I want to do at this point.
 I wanted to explore how it was that photography revealed myself to me.”